 AZSecure SFS Fellowship:

-The AZSecure Cybersecurity Scholarship-for-Service (SFS) Program at the University of Arizona aimed at recruiting from across the state, with particular emphasis on minority recruitment and retention.
+The AZSecure Cybersecurity Scholarship-for-Service (SFS) Program at the University of Arizona is aimed at recruiting from across the state, with particular emphasis on minority recruitment and retention.
 The ultimate goal is to help broaden representation in science and technology and increase interest in and technological competence for government service.
 The proposed program is budgeted to support 40 participants, and encompasses several important areas of activity, in addition to recruitment: eligibility verification and selection; student mentoring and development (including independent research study integrated into the program); coursework; assessment of student progress; internship and post-graduation placement assistance; and program assessment and evaluation.
 Each area is addressed in detail in the project description.

 Cybersecurity and Information Assurance are critical to ensuring the integrity and availability demands of a modern, globally-networked infrastructure.
 The growing need for and demands upon security professionals are highlighted by the Association for Computing Machinery (ACM) and the Association for Information Systems (AIS) information systems curriculum guidelines of May 2010 that specifically address these emerging needs.
 The biggest challenge facing employers is finding employees with the right security skills, including operations security, information security risk management, and security management practices (Goodwin 2010), thus proving the SFS program timely, relevant, and beneficial.